 - Remove from oven and let cool.

 - In large non-stick skillet on stove, add marinated chicken tenders in a single layer, adding remaining marinade juice.

-- Cook on medium low on first side for about 6 mins.
+- Cook on medium low on first side for ~6 mins.

 - Flip each tender and to top of each tender, cover with some of our salsa verde.

-- Let chicken tenders cook till no longer pink (about 7 more minutes) *time may vary, so watch to see when yours are done.
+- Let chicken tenders cook until no longer pink (~7 more mins) *time may vary.

 - Chop cooked chicken.